pyvisa/pyvisa/docs/migrating.rst

   robust wrapping of foreign libraries.
 It might be part of Python in the future.

-PyVISA 1.5 keeps `vpp43` in the legacy subpackage (reimplemented on top of `ctwrapper`) to help with the migration but it will be removed in the future.
+PyVISA 1.5 keeps `vpp43` in the legacy subpackage (reimplemented on top of `ctwrapper`) to help with the migration.
+This module is gone in 1.6.

 All functions that were present in `vpp43` are now present in `ctwrapper` but they take an additional first parameter: the foreign library wrapper.

-We suggest that you replace `vpp43` by using the new `VisaLibrary` object which provides all foreign functions as bound methods (see below).
+We suggest that you replace `vpp43` by accessing the `VisaLibrary` object under the attribute visalib of the resource manager which provides all foreign functions as bound methods (see below).

 No singleton objects